BetterCamps/justthedocs/docs/resources.md

 Explore our extensive library of policies covering various aspects of camp operations, safety protocols, inclusivity initiatives, and administrative procedures.
 Each policy is carefully crafted to promote the well-being and security of everyone involved in the camp experience.

-Administrative Policies: Explore guidelines for administrative procedures such as registration, enrollment, financial management, and staff hiring protocols.
+**Administrative Policies:** Explore guidelines for administrative procedures such as registration, enrollment, financial management, and staff hiring protocols.
 These policies ensure smooth operations and compliance with regulatory standards.
-Safety Policies: Find comprehensive guidelines for managing risks, handling emergencies, and ensuring the physical safety of campers and staff.
+**Safety Policies:** Find comprehensive guidelines for managing risks, facilty maintenance, handling emergencies, and ensuring the physical safety of campers and staff.
-Inclusivity Policies: Discover strategies for fostering diversity, promoting equity, and creating a welcoming environment where every camper feels valued and respected.
+**Inclusivity Policies:** Discover strategies for fostering diversity, promoting equity, and creating a welcoming environment where every camper feels valued and respected.
-Health and Wellness Policies: Access resources for maintaining the health and well-being of campers, including dietary guidelines, hygiene protocols, and mental health support initiatives.
+**Health and Wellness Policies:** Access resources for maintaining the health and well-being of campers, including dietary guidelines, hygiene protocols, and mental health support initiatives.
-Staff Training Manuals: Equip your staff with the knowledge and skills they need to uphold camp policies and create a positive, supportive atmosphere for campers.
+**Staff Training Manuals:** Equip your staff with the knowledge and skills they need to uphold camp policies and create a positive, supportive atmosphere for campers.

 ## Guidelines and Best Practices